UF Health Medical Psychology is co-located with UF Health Child Psychiatry - Springhill

 Parent-child interaction therapy

-The treatment team at UF Health Medical Psychology specializes in parent-child interaction therapy, or PCIT.
+The treatment team at UF Health Psychology specializes in parent-child interaction therapy, or PCIT.
 PCIT is a short-term treatment program for young children and caregivers.
 Through weekly therapy sessions, parents and/or caregivers learn new strategies and skills for improving their child’s behavior.
 During these visits, parents practice new skills with their child while the therapist observes and provides feedback.

 - Improved child behavior